If you are a father expecting your first child, you might feel left out as mom is getting to do all the bonding.

 Why Bonding with Your Unborn Child is Important

 Every step of the pregnancy journey is a chance to get involved and show that you are there for your baby and mom.

 Joining for prenatal visits is one of the first things you should do.
-That instills confidence in mom, making her happier, which in turn affects your baby.
+That instills confidence in mom, making her happier, which affects your baby.

 Remember, a happier mom leads to a happier and healthier baby.
-Pregnancy is not an easy thing, so you need to be there to make things as comfortable as possible for mom.
+Pregnancy is not easy, so you need to be there to make things as comfortable as possible for mom.

 When Can You Start Bonding with Your Unborn Baby?

 By caring for mom from the beginning of the pregnancy, you are already improving your connection with your baby.

 Right from the beginning, you can incorporate belly rubs and massages.
 Your baby is going to feel it through mum’s belly.

 Things start to get interesting around 18 weeks of your partner’s pregnancy.
 That is when the baby begins to hear the sounds of mom’s heartbeat and even her stomach grumbling.